CleverCloud/doc.clever-cloud.com/runtimes/java/play-framework-2.md

 `"-Dconfig.resource=clevercloud.conf"` or `"-Dplay.version=2.0.4"`.

-**custom script after the deploy**: some frameworks or custom applications might require bootstrapping before the application may run.
+**postDeploy**: execute a custom script after the deploy.
+Some frameworks or custom applications might require bootstrapping before the application may run.
-You can achieve this by creating a custom script with your commands and adding the following line in `clevercloud/play.json`:
+You can achieve this by creating a custom script with your commands and adding the associated file name in `clevercloud/play.json`.